endatabas/endb-book/src/reference/clients.md

 small client libraries such as these using the [HTTP](http_api.md) and [WebSocket](websocket_api.md) APIs.

-The clients supports both HTTP and WebSocket APIs.
+The clients support both HTTP and WebSocket APIs.
 To access Endb over HTTP, create an `Endb` instance and call the `sql` method on it.
 To access Endb over WebSockets, create an `EndbWebSocket`